 - Develop a plan for studying for and taking any required entrance examinations, if you have not done so already.

 - Request letters of recommendation.
-If you plan to request a committee letter, attend the informational meetings about the process.
-If you plan to request individual letters, get verbal commitments from faculty and other mentors.
+Get verbal commitments from faculty and other mentors.

 - Continue meeting with advisors and mentors, including the Health Professions Pathways Program to develop your application timeline.
 Understand the services that are available to you after graduation.